TRACY is an actor and teaching artist currently based in Seattle.

 Recent stage appearances include Pericles (Seattle Shakespeare Company), Where the Wild Things Are (Seattle Children's Theatre) and What We Talk About When We Talk About Love (Book-It Repertory Theatre).
 Other roles include Lucius in the all-female production of Titus Andronicus (upstart crow collective); Mary in It's A Wonderful Life (Theatre Anonymous); Lady Macbeth in Macbeth (Seattle Shakespeare Company).
 She is featured in the films Switchmas and Dark Dungeons, and appears in web-based shows What the Funny and The Gamers, the Series.
 Originally from the Midwest, Tracy has worked with Goodman Theatre, Chicago Shakespeare Theater, and the riotous Hell in Handbag Productions, where she starred in several shows and originated the role of Tippi Hedren in David Cerda's highly acclaimed adaptation of The Birds.
 In the Northwest she has also performed with ACT Theatre, New Century Theatre Company, Hedgebrook Women Playwrights Festival at Seattle Repertory Theatre, Strawberry Theatre Workshop, Seattle Public Theater, Island Stage Left, and Montana Shakespeare in the Parks.
 She has been a member of Actor’s Equity Association since 2008.

 In Chicago, she was an original company member and teaching artist with Barrel of Monkeys Productions, co-leading creative writing and drama classes in Chicago Public Elementary Schools.
-Since then, Tracy has taught in a variety of settings for ages ranging from 2 -20, including after school programs, summer programs, pre-school, and in-class residencies.
-Highlights include developing a Shakespeare summer intensive for youth on San Juan Island, leading an arts-integration program combining history with drama at George W. Kimball Elementary School, and running an after-school creative drama program at Daniel Bagley Elementary School.
-Next up, she will be partnering with Red Eagle Soaring, northwest's premiere native youth theatre.
+Since then, Tracy has taught in a variety of settings for ages ranging from 2-20, including after school programs, summer programs, pre-school, and in-class residencies.
+Currently she is leading a workshop in partnership with Red Eagle Soaring, northwest's premiere native youth theatre.
+Tracy also serves as the education and engagement manager at A Contemporary Theatre (ACT), where she oversees the Young Playwrights Program and curates pre- and post-show conversation around ACT's mainstage offerings.